 Grado Labs Timbre Series (from $275 – $1,500)

 Based in Brooklyn, Grado Labs has been manufacturing award-winning phono cartridges and headphones for decades making them a pillar of the audio community.
 The late-Joseph Grado invented the stereo phono cartridge in 1953 at his kitchen table in Brooklyn and the business has been driven forward by three generations of Grado family members.
 Having visited the house and spent time watching these handmade cartridges painstakingly assembled, there is no question that vinyl listeners are getting quality transducers every time they mount one of the new Timbre Series phono cartridges to a tonearm.

-The Opus3 offers an affordable entry-level option for $275 and is assembled inside a maple body while the remaining models are made from an Australian Jarrah wood.
+The Opus3 offers an affordable entry-level option ($275 at Amazon) that is assembled inside a maple body while the remaining models are made from an Australian Jarrah wood.

 Best Affordable Wireless Loudspeaker with Phono Preamp

 Vibration is the enemy when it comes to vinyl playback and there is nothing worse than placing a pair of loudspeakers on the same surface as a turntable unless one of the two components is isolated from the other using vibration control stands or a platform.
 Andover Audio has a slightly more affordable solution that addresses both the loudspeaker and vibration issue in a very compact and great sounding package well worth your attention.

 Designed for vinyl lovers desiring a compact, yet premium speaker solution for their turntable, the Spinbase features Andover’s feedback eliminating Isogroove™ technology and Bluetooth streaming, with audio performance that is designed to be comparable to a pair of bookshelf loudspeakers.